dfuse-io/ice/README.md

 ## Contributing

 We welcome all contributions.
-Please refer to the `dfuse for EOSIO` [CONTRIBUTING](../../../dfuse-eosio//blob/develop/CONTRIBUTING.md) page for details on our Code of Conduct and the [CONVENTIONS](../../../dfuse-eosio//blob/develop/CONVENTIONS.md) page for our coding conventions and processes for submitting pull requests.
+Please refer to the `dfuse for EOSIO` [CONTRIBUTING](../../../dfuse-eosio//blob/develop/CONTRIBUTING.md) page for details on our Code of Conduct & processes for submitting pull requests, and the [CONVENTIONS](../../../dfuse-eosio//blob/develop/CONVENTIONS.md) page for our coding conventions.
 The same contribution and coding conventions apply to this project.

 ## License